ams0/azure-maps-optimized-route-demo/README.md

 - `npm run preview` - Preview production build
 - `npm run lint` - Run ESLint

+## Deploy to GitHub Pages

+Yes — this project can be deployed to GitHub Pages (static hosting).

+- This repo includes a workflow at `.github/workflows/deploy-pages.yml` that builds and deploys `dist/` on every push to `main`.
+- In GitHub, enable Pages: **Settings → Pages → Build and deployment → Source: GitHub Actions**.

+⚠️ Note: this is a client-side app.
+Any Azure Maps subscription key used by the app is visible to users in the browser.
+For a public deployment, prefer letting users paste their own key in the UI, or use an auth approach that doesn’t expose a long-lived key.

 ## Security Note

 ⚠️ **Important**: Never commit your `.env` file with actual API keys.
 The `.env` file is included in `.gitignore` to prevent accidental exposure.
 Always use `.env.example` as a template.